wwivbbs/docs/wwivnetlinux.md

 We will have a conflict with the Windows binaries, so install.sh moves them all to win-bins

-1. Install NET37.ZIP binaries
+1. Install NET38b3.ZIP binaries
-* unzip NET37.ZIP in ${WWIV_DIR}
+* unzip NET38b3.ZIP in ${WWIV_DIR}
-* mv NETWORK.EXE to NETWORK0.EXE (it's going to be replaced by the one from PPP)
-2. Install PPP15B99.ZIP) binaries
-* We actually use only two binaries from the PPP project: NETWORK.EXE and UU.EXE.
-* Extract the files from PPP15B99.ZIP to ${WWIV_DIR}
-* unzip PPP15B99.ZIP NETWORK.EXE UU.EXE
-* Configure net.ini for PPP

-Most of the net.ini file actually isn't used for anything.
-All we are doing is giving just enough info to bundle the messages.
-All you really need are the [FILENET] and [GENERAL] sections. here is a sample minimal net.ini file:

-    [FILENET]
-    [GENERAL]
-    FWDNAME = userid
-    FWDDOM = bbs.domain.name

-What you will notice is just the forwarding name and domain; The FILENET section isn't used at all, but still must exist or PPP fails.
-**NOTE:** FWDNAME and FWDDOM are arbitrary These don't actually mean anything in the context of WWIVnet, since they aren't actually used to deliver the messages.
-It's just nice to have something meaningful-looking in the header for when things break and you are trying to troubleshoot.

 ### Configuring WWIVnet

 **WWIVnet under dosemu**

-Since we need to run the NET37/PPP binaries under dosemu, we will get the dosemu parts going first.
+Since we need to run the NET38 binaries under dosemu, we will get the dosemu parts going first.
 For a detailed explanation of how to set up DOSEMU (in particular, the relationship between shell scripts and batch files), check out [DOSEMU common settings] first.